pputzky/invertible_rim/README.md

 a reference implementation for the i-RIM.
 A number of examples demonstrate how to use the package.

-This work was used for the [fastMRI challenge](https://fastmri.org).
+This work was used for the model that won the singlcoil track in the [fastMRI challenge](https://fastmri.org).
-Training and evaluation code for the fastMRI problem will shortly be available in another repository.
+Training and evaluation code for the fastMRI problem can befound [here](https://github.com/pputzky/irim_fastMRI).

 ## Installation